hackbg/fadroma/spec/Agent.spec.ts.md

 To transact on a given chain, you need to authorize an **Agent**.
 This is done using the **chain.getAgent(...)** method, which synchonously returns a new **Agent** instance for the given chain.

+Instantiating multiple agents allows the same program to interact with the chain from multiple distinct identities.

 This method may be called with one of the following signatures: